dendibakh/perf-book/chapters/0-Preface/0-2 Preface.md

 Developers who consider themselves beginners in performance analysis can start from the beginning of the book and read sequentially, chapter by chapter.
 Chapters 2-4 give developers a minimal set of knowledge required by later chapters.
 Readers already familiar with these concepts may choose to skip those.
 Additionally, this book can be used as a reference or a checklist for optimizing SW applications.
 Developers can use chapters 7-11 as a source of ideas for tuning their code.

+[TODO]: add
+\personal{While working at Intel, I hear the same story from time to time: when Intel clients experience slowness in their application, they immediately and unconsciously start blaming Intel for having slow CPUs.
+But when Intel sends one of our performance ninjas to work with them and help them improve their application, it is not unusual that they help speed it up by a factor of 2x, sometimes even 10x.}

 ## Target Audience {.unlisted .unnumbered}

 This book will be primarily useful for software developers who work with performance-critical applications and do low-level optimizations.
 To name just a few areas: High-Performance Computing (HPC), Game Development, data-center applications (like Facebook, Google, etc.), High-Frequency Trading.
 But the scope of the book is not limited to the mentioned industries.
 This book will be useful for any developer who wants to understand the performance of their application better and know how it can be diagnosed and improved.
 The author hopes that the material presented in this book will help readers develop new skills that can be applied in their daily work.